 Don’t store the MDT deployment share files in system drive in a production environment.

 3. For the Share, page specifies a short and meaningful share name to access it easily and quickly through the network then click Next.
 I have named DepShare.
 The complete UNC path is \\DC16\Depshare$.

 4. On the Descriptive Name page, leave the default MDT Deployment Share or rename it to whatever you want and click Next.

 5. On the Options page, select the customize-able options when performing deployment and click Next.

-6. Read the Summery page and click Next to create the new deployment share.
+6. Read the Summary page and click Next to create the new deployment share.

-7. Finally the progress should be done without errors.
-Otherwise you need to troubleshot the errors.
-Click Finish on Confirmation page to close the page.
+7. Finally, the progress should be done without errors.
+Otherwise, you need to troubleshoot the errors.
+Click Finish on the Confirmation page to close the page.

 The New Deployment share has been created successfully.
 Now try to add Windows images to deploy Windows 10 using MDT.